 A Y chromosome DNA test (Y-DNA test) is a genealogical DNA test which is used to explore a man's patrilineal or direct father's-line ancestry.
 The Y chromosome, like the patrilineal surname, passes down virtually unchanged from father to son.

 I have started looking at Y-DNA of the Easterbrook name to trace the origins back further than is possible with the existing written records (10+ generations).
 If you are interested in taking part in this interesting research project then take a look at the Easterbrook DNA Project.
-You will need to have an unbroken male Easterbrook line for Y-DNA testing and initially I am mostly looking for those who can trace their roots back to the Holne and Buckfastleigh areas of Dartmoor and in particular any males decended from
+You will need to have an unbroken male Easterbrook line for Y-DNA testing and initially I am mostly looking for those who can trace their roots back to the Holne and Buckfastleigh areas of Dartmoor and in particular any males descended from

 Currently I don't have enough results to present any findings here.